 With origins going back to 1960s, the War Eagle Girls and Plainsmen are charged with the duty and honor of representing Auburn University students to faculty, administrators, and the community.
-The group was chartered to serve directly under the Office of the President in conjunction with the Auburn Athletic Department and Auburn Alumni Association as the official hosts and hostesses of Auburn University
+The group was chartered to serve in unity with the Office of the President in conjunction with the Auburn Athletic Department and Auburn Alumni Association as the official hosts and hostesses of Auburn University

 War Eagle Girls & Plainsmen, also referred to as WEGP, have provided integral services to Auburn University since the group’s inception.
 WEGP has a long-standing reputation of excellence, tradition, and dedication.

 A legacy of camaraderie, chivalry, and honor is an enduring institution among the members.
-The group consists of 12 women and 12 men.
-In addition, Miss Auburn serves as an honorary member during her tenure.
+The group consists of 13 women and 13 men, with Miss Auburn serving as a member during her tenure.

 The duties and responsibilities of the War Eagle Girls and Plainsmen are far-reaching and broadly defined, as the services provided to Auburn University often prove to be as diverse as the personalities within WEGP.
 There is no archetypical War Eagle Girl or Plainsman, just as there is no formulaic approach to addressing the issues pertinent to the University.
 Specifically, the War Eagle Girls and Plainsmen oblige numerous facets of Auburn by hosting University sponsored events and receptions, as well as working cooperatively with student organizations and athletic programs.

 One of the most visible functions of the War Eagle Girls and Plainsmen is during football season.
 Jordan-Hare stadium is alive with activity, often augmented in many areas by the War Eagle Girls and Plainsmen.
-The group hosts pre-game parties held at the President’s mansion, frequently including tours of the home.
+The group hosts pre-game tailgates held at the President’s Home.
 In addition, the alumni association’s tent is staffed by WEGP, as is the President’s suite, which is often where Board of Trustee members and other friends of Auburn University enjoy one of the South’s most familiar autumn pastimes.
-WEGP also serves the Letterman’s Lounge, a home for past Auburn football players during games.
 Other special events occurring while playing at home are hosted by the group, including on-the-field assistance and presentation, a final wish of good luck to the Auburn Tigers at the conclusion of Tiger Walk into the stadium, and passing out shakers in the student section.

 When playing outside of Auburn, the War Eagle Girls and Plainsmen offer an equally vital service to the University, by representing the ideals upheld by Auburn men and women in a respectable and trustworthy manner.
 Many assignments are worked preceding and following the football games, hosting alumni and friends of Auburn University.